carolineh101/HackOverflow-Android-Kit/README.md

 1. On the left sidebar, go to Projects -> app -> java -> (top option) -> MainActivity.

 ### Now That You're Done...
+- Want to download your app to your phone?
+In the menu, go to Build -> Build APK.
+The file created can be opened as an app on your Android phone.
+- Check out the [Android developer website](https://developer.android.com/training/index.html) for references.
 - Interested in taking an Android dev class in the future?
 Sign up for CS 193A!